First Assault of Dellys: Factory of Dellys

 The deputies of the Issers and the notables of Dellys asked General Damrémont after their release to commit to establishing a French trading post in the city of Dellys in return for a lasting ceasefire in the Amraoua region.

 But the French governor of Algiers told them that a stationary military regiment would have to be installed to protect this trading post in Kabylia.

 Damrémont's response also noted that trade between Algiers and Dellys was not yet flourishing enough to justify the investment and expense that this trade measure would entail.

-But the city of Dellys with its 2,000 inhabitants at the time, its small fishing port, and its ten buildings dedicated to the coveted trading post, could make prosper a trade and a juicy exchange between this very cultivated country area and the city of Algiers by supplying it with grains and fruits.
+But the city of Dellys with its 2,000 inhabitants at the time, its small fishing port, and its ten buildings dedicated to the coveted trading post, could prosper a trade between this cultivated country area and the city of Algiers by supplying it with grains and fruits.